Understanding Patch Types

 Security Fix Packs do not change your DXP installation’s regular Fix Pack level.

-A Hotfix is a fix or collection of fixes requested by a customer and delivered in between Fix Pack releases to address confirmed critical issues in DXP.
+A Hotfix is a fix or collection of fixes requested by a customer and delivered in between 7.4 update releases or between 7.3 or 7.2 Fix Pack releases.
+Hotfixes address confirmed critical issues in DXP.
 You can request at Hotfix via a Help Center ticket.
 The Liferay Support Team works with you to determine if the issue is with the product, and provides a fix for any unintended product behavior.

-A Hotfix can depend on a particular Fix Pack level.
-If you attempt to install it without installing the Fix Pack first, the Patching Tool reports the required Fix Pack level.
-Go to the Customer Portal and obtain the Fix Pack.
+In DXP 7.3 or 7.2, a Hotfix can depend on a particular Fix Pack level.
+If you attempt to install it without installing the base Fix Pack first, the Patching Tool reports the required Fix Pack level.
+Go to the Customer Portal and obtain the base Fix Pack.
 Once all the necessary patches are downloaded to the

 patches folder, the Patching Tool installs them.